Search

 • Inspect each tool before connecting it to the air supply:

-• Check tool safety mechanisms if applicable.
+• Check tool safety mechanisms for proper operation.

 • Tighten all screws and cylinder caps securely.